Updated: October 2, 2024

 Required Documents for Buying Property in Porto, Portugal

-Documents required for the NHR ProgramOnce you start the purchase process, it is important to have all the essential documents ready to ensure the property purchase journey is seamless and legally compliant with Portuguese real estate law.
-Working with a real estate lawyer will prove to be an invaluable asset as they will be able to assist you with getting the documents you need in order and completing due diligence checks on the property on your behalf.
+Documents required for the NHR ProgramOnce you start the purchase process, it is vital to have all the essential documents ready to ensure the property purchase journey is seamless and legally compliant with Portuguese real estate law.
+Working with a real estate lawyer will prove invaluable as they can assist you with getting the documents you need in order and completing due diligence checks on the property on your behalf.

 To purchase property in Porto, you will need the following documents: